MileHiCon: History

 MileHiCon was started by the Denver Area Science Fiction Association (DASFA).
-Following the monthly meeting in September 1969, several DASFAns discussed their recent experiences at the St. Louis WorldCon and it was decided to hold an SF (science fiction) Mini-Convention for the next meeting.
-However, due to some planning hitches and the inability of some key people to attend, it was postponed until November.
+Following the monthly meeting in September 1969, several DASFA fans discussed their recent experiences at the St. Louis WorldCon and decided to hold a science fiction Mini-Convention for the next meeting.
+However, due to planning and scheduling conflicts, it was postponed until November.

 The name of the evening-long event was shortened to Minicon.
 It was held in the basement meeting room of the Columbia Savings Bank, where DASFA met at that time.
-DASFA soon discovered that another convention called Minicon had been started the previous year in Minneapolis.
-Since that name was taken, DASFA decided to rename it Octocon, since (after the first one) it was held in October.
-After a couple of years holding Octocon, they discovered there was a convention in Ireland called Octocon.
-DASFA then renamed the convention again.
-Two final proposals for the title were:
+Since the Minicon name was taken by an organization in Minneapolis, DASFA decided to rename it Octocon, since it was to be held in October.
+After several years of holding Octocon, DASFA discovered there was a convention in Ireland called Octocon.
+Two final proposals for the new title were: